Table of Contents

-As we shall see lenticular galaxies are important to our understanding of the Universe and personally I have always found them to be quite appealing deep-sky astrophotography targets.
-I have managed to image a few of these and one example I have photographed is the Needle Galaxy.
+As we shall see, lenticular galaxies are important to our understanding of the universe, and personally, I have always found them to be quite appealing deep-sky astrophotography targets.
+I have managed to image a few of these, and one example I have photographed is the Needle Galaxy.

 Lenticular galaxies are important for several reasons:

-Lenticular galaxies provide a unique observational perspective on how dark matter is distributed in space.
+- Lenticular galaxies provide a unique observational perspective on how dark matter is distributed in space.
 There appears to be dark matter in the outer area of this type of galaxy in the form of a halo.

-The study of lenticular galaxies can help astronomers understand the process of star formation (see this article published by Phys.org for more about this).
+- The study of lenticular galaxies can help astronomers understand the process of star formation (see this article published by Phys.org for more about this).

-What are Lenticular Galaxies Made of?
+What is a Lenticular Galaxy Made of?